 Going away for over four weeks does leave a few tricky issues to deal with.
 So, not being at home for this amount of time is something to worry about a little.
 You have lots of general worries – but the main one is who is going to look after the place?
 Keeping your home safe and sound is the most important thing!
 There is also just the risk of burglary or thefts.
 When we’re off all over Europe, I don’t really want to be worrying about someone breaking into the house or my mancave!

 So what are the solutions to these standard travelling anxieties?
 With mobile roaming included in your minutes across the EU from this summer onwards, technology may have the answer.
 A smart gadget like the Panasonic indoor camera can allow you to check up on your house, pets and belongings when travelling near or far.
 The system has a hub which you can then link cameras, motion sensors and window/door sensors to.
 This means that if anything was to happen then at least you’d be prepared and be able to sort it out.

 The gadget isn’t just great for security; luckily, we don’t have any pets so we don’t have expensive kennel or cattery bills to worry about.
 If you are a pet owner and don’t like leaving man’s best friend alone when you go to work then you could use a Smart Camera to help you.
 If you’re worried about what your beloved pet might be up to whilst you’re at work you could even use this to check up on them.

-When we are away we will have people house sitting for us but a hub with some window and door sensors and a couple of outside cameras would help with piece of mind and be great for general security when we are at home or away.
+When we are away we will have people house sitting for us from global guardians but a hub with some window and door sensors and a couple of outside cameras would help with piece of mind and be great for general security when we are at home or away.